NameShares/nameshares/CODING_STANDARDS.md

-BitShares Toolkit Coding Standards
+NameShares Coding Standards
 --------------------------

-BitShares Toolkit is a set C++ libraries that follow conventions similar to boost or the standard template library.
+NameShares is a set C++ libraries that follow conventions similar to boost or the standard template library.

   1) All text should be lowercase with the exception of MACROS and pre-processor defines.